anthonyli358/spotify-recommender-systems/README.md

 A content-based recommender leverages attributes from items the user has interacted with to recommend similar items.
-Here the popular [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) method is used to convert unstructured text (unigrams and bigrams of genres and song/artist/album/playlist name) to vector structure, where each word is represented by a position in the vector and the value measure its relevance.
-The cosine similarity between tracks the user has iteracted with and those they haven't then gives a metric to recommend new tracks.
+Here the popular [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) method is used to convert unstructured text (unigrams and bigrams of genres and song/artist/album/playlist name) into a sparse matrix , which is then summed and normalized across users to give a vector structure, where each word is represented by a position in the vector and the value measures its relevance.
+The cosine similarity between the user vector and the initial matrix (all users) then gives a metric to recommend new tracks.

 <p align="left">
     <img src="results/tfidf_tokens.png" alt="tfidf_tokens" width="150"/>